hudeany/ConsoleMailer/README.md

 The class, which does all the email encryption and delivery work, is "de.soderer.utilities.mail.Mailer".

+The conformity with existing standards and protocols was tested with Thunderbird, but no warrant about correct function is given.
+This is experimental code and should not be used in any productive live system.

 # Dependencies:

 You need to find the following libs at their downloadsites: